 The success stories and numbers do not lie.
 Sobriety and a better life are obtainable, but it takes compassion, patience, and hard work.
 But completing a rehab program leads to a clean and sober life.
 Recent AA membership has shown how effective treatment is for lifelong sobriety.
 The success stories and numbers do not lie.
 Sobriety and a better life are obtainable, but it takes compassion, patience, and hard work.
 But completing a rehab program leads to a clean and sober life.
 Recent AA membership has shown how effective treatment is for lifelong sobriety.

 This AA membership survey finds 22% of members have been sober 20 years and longer after completing their program, 14% sobriety 10-20 years after, 13% for 5-10 years, 24% for 1-5 years, and 27% for a year after becoming sober.
 84% of those members who received treatment or counseling said it played a vital part in their recovery from alcoholism.
 The key for a person staying in rehab is finding the right program for them.
 The right environment, the right people, and the right staff can set you up for success.

-Find the right program for recovery takes a lot of research.
+Finding the right program for recovery takes a lot of research.
 It is also imperative to make sure the right resources are available.
-Every person is unique in what they need in how they recover from addiction.
-The good news is, there are options out there, no matter what stage of addiction.
-Many factors weigh into choosing a rehab program: cost, the center’s credibility if insurance will cover anything if they need specialized care, among other things.
+Every person is unique in what they need and how they recover from addiction.
+The good news is that there are options, no matter what stage of addiction.
+Many factors weigh into choosing a rehab program: cost, the center’s credibility, and whether insurance will cover anything if they need specialized care, among other things.
 Knowing all the right things can drastically change the outcome of someone going into rehab.
-Choosing the right rehab is vital to the success of the individual completing the program.
+Choosing the right rehab is vital to the successful individual completing the program.
 The research and having a checklist of what you’re looking for in a rehab program will prevent patients from leaving rehab early.

 The National Institute of Drug Abuse provides a list of 13 essential principles that a person should consider for an effective addiction treatment program: